-Details of the 2019/20 Actual and 2020/21 Audit fees in line with PSAA and other reporting mechanisms are set out below:
+Details of the 2020/21 Actual and 2021/22 Audit fees in line with PSAA and other reporting mechanisms are set out below:

-Area of work 2020/21 Proposed Fee 2019/20 Actual Fee

-Scale audit fee £91,866 £91,866

-Fee variations:

-Additional Testing on Property, Plant & Equipment and Defined Benefit Pensions Schemes as a result of changes in regulatory expectations £7,952 £7,952

-Additional testing as a result of the implementation of new auditing standards: ISA 220 (Revised): Quality control of an audit of financial statements; ISA 540 (Revised): Auditing accounting estimates and related disclosures; ISA570 (Revised) Going Concern; and ISA 600 (Revised): Specific considerations - audit of group financial statements. £2,000 -
+Area of work 2021/22 Proposed Fee 2020/21 Actual Fee Scale audit fee £91,866 £91,866 Fee variations: Additional Testing on Property, Plant & Equipment and Defined Benefit Pensions Schemes as a result of changes in regulatory expectations £9,000 £8,670 Additional testing as a result of the implementation of new auditing standards: ISA 220 (Revised): Quality control of an audit of financial statements; ISA 540 (Revised): Auditing accounting estimates and related disclosures; ISA570 (Revised) Going Concern; and ISA 600 (Revised): Specific considerations - audit of group financial statements. £5,000 £4,644 Other additional costs linked to covid-19 - £1,188 Additional work arising from the change in the Code of Audit Practice for VFM $^{\rm 3}$ £10,000 £13,672 Total £115,866 £120,040

-Other additional costs TBC £5,032

-Sub-total £101,818 £104,850

-Additional work arising from the change in the Code of Audit Practice £10,000 -

-Total £111,818 £104,850

-- As previously reported to you, the scale fee has been adjusted to take into account the additional work required as a result of increased regulatory expectations over these areas. - For 2020/21, two new auditing standards have been introduced incurring additional time and audit work not reflected in the scale fee.
-Additional testing as a result of the implementation of IFRS 16 Leases is deferred to the financial year 2021/22. - The additional audit costs in 2019/20 has been disclosed within our Annual Audit Letter, This mainly relates to additional testing and reporting of uncertainties in key estimates as a result of Covid-19. - As explained in section 5, the revised Code of Audit Practice results in a substantial amount of additional audit work to support the value for money conclusion and the changes in reporting requirements, requiring additional time and input from the senior members of the team.
-Our review of the Code and supporting guidance notes shows that the additional fee impact at all public sector entities is expected to be at least £10,000.
-The final fee will take into account the extent, and complexity of, any significant weaknesses in arrangements to review and report upon. - This is a proposed fee for 2020/21 at the point of the issue of our ASM.
-This figure is subject to change and additional costs will be discussed with management, for example material valuation uncertainty on asset valuations as a result of Covid-19.
+As previously reported to you, the scale fee has been adjusted to take into account the additional work required as a result of increased regulatory expectations over these areas.

+For 2020/21, two new auditing standards have been introduced incurring additional time and audit work not reflected in the scale fee.

+The revised Code of Audit Practice results in a substantial amount of additional audit work to support the value for money conclusion and the changes in reporting requirements, requiring additional time and input from the senior members of the team.

+This is a proposed fee for 2021/22 at the point of the issue of our ASM.
+This figure is potentially subject to change and additional costs will be discussed with management.

+nt to Materiality and misstatements